Salman-Shaid/rustic-roots-f/README.md

 ##  Project Overview

 Rustic Roots is a full-stack web application for restaurant management.
-Users can browse all food items, add new dishes, manage their own listings, and place orders.
+Users can browse all food items, manage their own listings, and place orders.Admin can add new food items.
 Admins and customers have different roles and access levels.

 ---